solana-labs/solana/book/src/validator.md

 * No threads are shut down to switch out of leader mode.
 Instead, FetchStage should forward transactions to the next leader.
-* FetchStage and BroadcastStage boot from TPU
+* FetchStage from TPU and BroadcastStage boot entirely
 * Blocktree renamed to Blockstore
 * TPU moves to new socket-free crate called solana-tpu.
 * TPU's BankingStage absorbs ReplayStage